BioinfoMachineLearning/PSBench/README.md

 | `--outfile`            | 	(Optional) The name of the CSV file where the evaluation results will be saved.
 Default is `evaluation_results.csv` |

 #### Example:
+Run the command below in the installation directory of PSBench:
 ```bash
 python scripts/evaluate_QA.py \
   --indir ./Examples/Predictions \